goot4/goot4.github.io/_posts/2023-06-25-4th-Shader-Graph-Resources.md

 - Introduction to Mesh, Material, Shader and their relationships.
 - How to use and manage shaders and materials in Unity projects.
 - practice of creating solid, translucent, physical effects.
-- Get started with Shader Graph
+- Get started with Shader Graph.

 ## Shader Graph